 Tip #9: Bali Asli

-Today Bali Asli restaurant promotes Balinese cuisine with a fairtrade character.
-Embracing the community, working together with small farmers and nature instead of exploiting them.
-The restaurant cooks on wood-fired, mud brick stoves and is growing ingredients in their own garden.
+The Bali Asli restaurant promotes Balinese cuisine with a fair-trade character.
+It embraces the community, working together with small farmers and nature instead of exploiting them.
+The restaurant cooks on wood-fired mud-brick stoves and grows its ingredients in its own garden.

-The other option is a ‘Bali Asli Megibung lunch’, classic East Balinese Fare, served in three courses, prepared traditionally (aperitif and cocktail included).
-The project of Williams also operates a cooking school.
+The other option is a ‘Bali Asli Megibung lunch’, classic East Balinese fare served in three courses, prepared traditionally (aperitif and cocktail included).
+Williams‘ project also operates a cooking school.

 -